 National History Day Contest @ LPMS: It's Not Just a Day, It's a Life-changing Experience!

 Each November, eligible LPMS students are introduced to the National History Day (NHD) Guided Independent Study Program at LPMS, supervised and taught by Lorena Wilder, certified Library Media/Technology and Social Studies teacher.
 Students may select any world, national, local or regional historical topic of interest to research, regardless of current curriculum studies, as long as it relates to the annual theme.
-The 2018/19 theme is: Triumph and Tragedy in History.
+The 2019/20 theme is Breaking Barriers in History

 What is NHD?
 "National History Day is a year-long academic program focused on historical research, interpretation and creative expression for 6th- to 12th-grade students.
 By participating in NHD, students become writers, filmmakers, web designers, playwrights, and artists as they create unique contemporary expressions of history.
 The experience culminates in a series of contests at the local and affiliate levels and an annual national competition in the nation's capital in June"--NHD website.